 Aquatic invertebrates are an important tool for understanding and detecting changes in ecosystem integrity, and they can be used to reflect cumulative impacts that cannot otherwise be detected through traditional water quality monitoring.

 The full report Aquatic Invertebrate Monitoring at Buffalo National River, 2005-2013 is availble by emailing the park.

 BioBlitz: Opportunity for Citizen Science

 Looking for an opportunity to become a citizen scientist?
 Buffalo National River, in conjunction with the Heartland Network and Missouri State University, sponsors BioBlitzes that occur in the park throughout the year.
 BioBlitzes are an excellent way to help the park acquire crucial science data that is often used in the decision making process.

 Assessment of Escherichia coli Concentrations in the Surface Waters of Buffalo National River

 Buffalo National River has conducted a water quality monitoring program for nearly twenty five years and bacteria monitoring has been a major component of that program.
 In 2009 the monitoring program added Escherichia coli as a parameter to supplement the fecal coliform sampling already being conducted.
 Escherichia coli has been found to be a much better indicator of possible human pathogens in surface waters, and quantification and enumeration methods for Escherichia coli are much more efficient and accurate.
-Cick here for full report.
+Email us for the full report.

-Click for an excel spreadsheet of herptofaunal species and their relative abundance in the park area.
+Email us for an excel spreadsheet of herptofaunal species and their relative abundance in the park area.